 ** DO USE THE SANITIZERS provided at hospitals, nursing homes, and institutions.

 * Wear clean clothes there; WASH when you get home.

-* Avoids bringing community germs inside to develop resistance; avoids spreading resistant germs into the community.
+* Avoids bringing community germs inside to develop resistance; inhibits spreading resistant germs into the community.

 EFFECT ON IMMUNE SYSTEM